Paul-Dempsey/pachde-hc-one/doc/index.md

 The Eagan Matrix is the synth engine for a variety of hardware devices.
 This includes the Haken Continuum, Continuu Mini, Eagan Matrix Module, and the Osmose from Expressive E.

-**Note** Osmose has known issues when interfacing with external software.
+**Note** — Osmose has known issues when interfacing with external software.
 External changes are not immediately displayed on it's screens.
-Pachde does not own an Osmose or EMM, so any help testing and documenting the issues is welcome.
+Pachde does not own an Osmose or EMM, so any help testing and documenting any issues with these devices is welcome.

-It is *not* intended to be a replacement for the Haken Editor.
+HC One is *not* intended to be a replacement for the Haken Editor.
 The intention is to build out a performance companion for the device.

 ![HC One modules](HC-1.png)